-How to stream The Voice online with a VPN
+How to watch The Voice US online with a VPN

 - Download and install the VPN software.
 There will be a few different versions, so make sure you select the correct one for your operating system.